ratt-ru/meqtrees-cattery/README.md

 meqtrees-cattery
 ================

+MeqTrees-based frameworks for simulation and calibration of radio interferometers.

 MeqTrees is a software package for implementing Measurement Equations.
 This makes it uniquely suited for simulation and calibration of radioastronomical data, especially that involving new radiotelescopes and